walkerab/ghetto-box-site/index.md

 - **Make HTML/CSS layout easy!**
 	- Don't fight the document flow
+	- Keep it simple, stupid!
 - Beginner friendly
 	- Do not require the use of a preprocessor
-	- Stick to simple, easy-to-follow components
+	- Stick to primitive, easy-to-follow components
 - Only handle what's directly related to layout
 	- No widgets, dropdowns, popups, etc
 	- No scripting or behaviour